Class struggle: Adam Smith

-Concerning wages, he explained the conflicting class interests between the owners of capital and workers, who he said were often compelled to form trade unions for fear of suffering starvation wages, as follows:What are the common wages of labour, depends everywhere upon the contract usually made between those two parties, whose interests are by no means the same.
+What are the common wages of labour, depends everywhere upon the contract usually made between those two parties, whose interests are by no means the same.
 The workmen desire to get as much, the masters to give as little, as possible.
 The former are disposed to combine in order to raise, the latter in order to lower, the wages of labour.